 To learn more about the following services, log in to MyNewSchool:

-In an effort to offer greater access to invoice and payment information, as well as reduce the impact on our environment, we issue electronic invoices.
-Initially you will receive a paper pre-bill at your official mailing address and thereafter you will receive notification to your New School (@newschool.edu) email account when an electronic invoice is ready to be viewed.
+In an effort to offer greater access to invoice and payment information, as well as reduce the impact on our environment, The New School issues electronic invoices.
+Students do not receive a paper invoice at their official mailing address and will instead receive a notification at their New School email account (@newschool.edu) when an invoice is ready to be viewed.

 For more information, visit the Student Financial Services website, contact Student Financial Services at 212.229.8930, or send an email to email@example.com.